 Dr John Brookes from Small Dog Place writes, “Brachycephalic breeds such as the Frenchies and English Bulldogs love taking walks just like any dog, but their unique anatomy makes it difficult for them to use a typical collar.
 A strong pull of the leash can put undue pressure on the soft tissues of the neck and throat leading to more serious complications such as tracheal collapse.”
 (3)

 That very same issue can make front-clip harnesses uncomfortable for Frenchies so they would be better off with back-clip models.

 Mostly, harnesses will have their lead attachments at the back which has many benefits.
 There is far less pressure on the trachea and it gives you quite a bit of control whilst walking.
-They aren’t as effective when walk training your pooch though.
+We also learned that they aren’t as effective when walk training your pooch though.

-As for the small dog harnesses we recommended, most have both a back clip and front clip so you can adjust to your dog’s unique needs and anatomy.
+As for the small dog harnesses our independent experts recommended, most have both a back clip and front clip so you can adjust to your dog’s unique needs and anatomy.

 What padding does your dog need?

 Manufacturers are generally very aware that dogs will be wearing harnesses from anywhere between 20 minutes and several hours, depending on if you are going on a long adventure together.